-[Music and mixed laughter.]
+[Antonio confirms.]

-00:36:12 Jesse Host Is it a different experience, to you, to act in English than in Spanish?
-00:36:18 Antonio Guest Yeah.
-00:36:19 Jesse Host In what way?
-00:36:20 Antonio Guest It's weird, but your body moves in a different way.
-I work, for and my body moves in a different way.
+In what way?

+It's weird, but your body moves in a different way.
+I work, for example, also in Italian language-that I kinda speak Italian, too-and my body moves in a different way.
 My hands go crazy, when I work in Italian.
 But isn't something interesting, even-you know-in English, obviously it's not my mother language, but-now it's different, but at the beginning, when I start working in English, words didn't have... the history that the Spanish words had, to me.
 And so, it's-it was very interesting to see that I was more detached, emotionally, from those words.
 And it was, in a way, easier to express things.
 I mean, English is a very syntactic language.
 You express-with very little words, you express a lot of things and ideas, which is great.
 It was great for music, for example.

-But, for example, if-it was very easy for me to say, "I love you" in English, which it was not that easy to say, "te quiero, o te amo" in Espanol, because in Spanish I knew the-[sigh] the weight of the words.
+But, for example, if-it was very easy for me to say, "I love you" in English, which it was not that easy to say, "te quiero, o te amo" in Español, because in Spanish I knew the-[sigh] the weight of the words.
 It's a-it's a-and, you know, anybody would understand what I am saying.
 When you learn bad words in a-in a different language, you just drop them.
 You don't-you don't care.
 You don't know, really, because you don't have a history with the words.
-You are in a dinner and you say, "Whatever.
+You are in a dinner, and you say, "Whatever.
 Word."
 And produce an effect on people that is, you know, is shocking to you.
 Because for you, the word is just a word, you know?